NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/USGS-Stream-Discharge-In-R/USGS-Stream-Discharge-In-R.md

 3. Our data have a header, which is similar to column names in a spreadsheet.
 We will tell R to set `header=TRUE` to ensure the headers are imported as column names rather than data values.
-4. Finally we will set `stringsAsFactors = FALSE` to ensure our data come in a individual values.
+4. Finally we will set `stringsAsFactors = FALSE` to ensure our data come in as individual values.

 Let's import our data.